 From Old Montreal, it’s a short walk through Chinatown to Quartier des Spectacles, an area of downtown Montreal that is the city’s “cultural heart.”
 Some of Montreal’s most prominent festivals take place here, especially during the summer, when you might catch a Montreal Jazz Festival concert, a Just for Laughs show, or one of many free outdoor activities.

-If you enjoy shopping, head west on Saint-Catherine Street toward McGill Avenue and beyond for some world-class shopping above and below ground in Montreal’s underground city.
-The pedestrian network that connects shopping malls, metro stations, and dozens of downtown buildings runs for 20 miles under the city center and is a great way to enjoy a day out away from Mother Nature’s tantrums.
+Head west on Saint-Catherine Street toward McGill Avenue and beyond for some world-class shopping above and below ground in Montreal’s underground city.
+The pedestrian network that connects shopping malls, metro stations, and dozens of downtown buildings runs for 20 miles under the city center and is a good way to enjoy a day out away from Mother Nature’s tantrums.

 Check out Mile-End

-The Mile-End has the well-earned reputation of being Canada’s hippest neighborhood; its vibrant art and music scene is the home of many independent music shops, boutiques, and bookstores.
-Mimic the locals by perusing the piles of books at Drawn & Quarterly then heading to Café Olimpico for a latte and some people watching on its terrace.
+The Mile-End has the well-earned reputation of being Montreal’s hippest neighborhood; its vibrant art and music scene is the home of many independent music shops, boutiques, and bookstores.
+Mimic the locals by perusing the piles of books at Drawn & Quarterly then heading to Café Olimpico for a latte and people-watching on its terrace.

 Stop by Little Italy